-Custodial schemes are favoured by the majority of landlords.
+The majority of landlords favour custodial schemes.
 The tenant pays their deposit to the landlord or his agent, who then pays it directly into the scheme.

 As a landlord, you have a legal obligation to protect deposits falling within the criteria outlined above.
 If you fail to do so within 30 days, you could find yourself vulnerable to the following consequences:

-• Your tenant could claim three times the deposit amount plus the return of the deposit as recompense for your failings.
+Your tenant could claim three times the deposit amount plus the return of the deposit as compensation for your failings.

-• You may also find that you cannot serve a valid Section 21 notice under Section 215 of the Housing Act 2004.
-The only way to resolve this is to return the deposit to the tenant in full or with such deductions as you agree between you, or to make a successful application to a county court under Section 214(1).
+You may also find that you cannot serve a valid Section 21 notice under Section 215 of the Housing Act 2004.
+The only way to resolve this is to return the deposit to the tenant in full or with such deductions as you agree between you or make a successful application to a county court under Section 214(1).

-• Your tenant will have a defence to any claim made by you for rent arrears.
+Your tenant will also have a defence to any claim made by you for rent arrears.

-Once the deposit is secured, it is a very good idea to ensure that your tenant has copies of any leaflets provided by the scheme, as these will usually contain relevant material regarding how it works.
-You must check that this has all of the required information, and if it doesn't then you need to be prepared to supplement it with any further necessary data.
+Once the deposit is secured, it is good to ensure that your tenant has copies of any leaflets provided by the scheme, as these will usually contain relevant material regarding how it works.
+You must check that this has all the required information, and if it doesn't, you must be prepared to supplement it with any further necessary data.

-Informing the tenant/s of this information is imperative: it it’s merely a procedure but a legal requirement.
+Informing the tenants of this information is imperative: it's not merely a procedure but a legal requirement.
 Failing to comply with it could lead to prosecution, so it's advised that you have your tenant/s sign a document confirming that they received the information.

 Deductions from the deposit may be made where the tenant fails to uphold their duties, as agreed within the tenancy agreement.
 For example:

 If your property or its contents suffer damage, then it's the tenant's responsibility to repair or replace the affected item/area.
 The tenant/s must replace it like for like.
-If they fail to do so, then you may deduct a sum of money from their security deposit equal to the cost of purchasing a replacement.
-If you plan to do so and the tenant/s request it, then you must present a receipt or estimate for items to your tenant/s if they request it before you can make any deductions.
-Items broken or damaged as a result of normal wear or tear will be your responsibility to replace, so cannot be deducted from your tenant's deposit.
+If they fail to do so, you may deduct a sum of money from their security deposit equal to purchasing a replacement.
+If you plan to do so and the tenant/s request it, you must present a receipt or estimate for items to your tenant/s if they request it before making any deductions.
+Items broken or damaged due to normal wear or tear will be your responsibility to replace, so they cannot be deducted from your tenant's deposit.

 If your tenant leaves whilst owing you rent or maintenance costs, then you're within your rights to deduct any unpaid monies from your security deposit.
 If your former renter owes an amount in excess of the security deposit you hold, then you can begin court proceedings to recoup the remainder.

 If you have reason to believe that an item has gone missing, then you can deduct money for it from your deposit to replace it.
-The same rules apply with missing items as with damaged ones.
+The same rules also apply to damaged items.